evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 ![Image with caption](/program-synthesis-primer/assets/generating-programs/prior-synthesis.png ){: width="75%" }

 This often resulting in a "good enough" synthesis algorithm for a small space of programs, and is among the first things a synthesis practictioner will try.
+We now turn to conditional generation.

 <br>
 <hr>